-Lightning is a natural phenomenon, and the factors influencing lightning strikes may not be fully understood, especially relating to oil and gas facilities.
-Accordingly, there is a lack of peer-reviewed research literature (Ewing et al., 2005).

-Although not required, when lightning protection equipment is installed, it appears that this is done based on corporate policy.
-NFPA 780 is the most appropriate standard to follow.

-Lightning protection experts suggest systems be installed and properly maintained by a qualified contractor using only Underwriters Laboratory-listed materials rated for lightning service (Underwriters Laboratory, 2016).

-Incidents of lightning strikes resulting in spills do not appear to be increasing with the growing number of oil- and gas-related facilities.
+- Lightning is a natural phenomenon, and the factors influencing lightning strikes may not be fully understood, especially relating to oil and gas facilities.
+Accordingly, there is a lack of peer-reviewed research literature (Ewing et al., 2005). - Although not required, when lightning protection equipment is installed, it appears that this is done based on corporate policy.
+NFPA 780 is the most appropriate standard to follow. - Lightning protection experts suggest systems be installed and properly maintained by a qualified contractor using only Underwriters Laboratory-listed materials rated for lightning service (Underwriters Laboratory, 2016). - The frequency of spills as a result of lightning strikes does not appear to be increasing with the growing number of oil- and gas-related facilities.
 It is important to note that publicly available data are only available for lightning strikes that resulted in a spill.
 Lightning may strike an oil and gas facility, and if the current travels to ground, no damage to the facility may be observed.

-Lightning occurs in order to equalize differences in electrical charge (potential) between a storm and the earth.
-Tall objects and objects with an electrical or static charge are more likely to be struck as lightning seeks the easiest path to ground.
-Both fiberglass and steel tanks can accumulate a static charge as a result of operations or environmental conditions making them susceptible to a lightning strike.
-Although NFPA 780 recommends fiberglass tanks not be used in applications where flammable vapors might be present, the EERC found no peer-reviewed scientific data specifically citing tank material as the only factor influencing failure due to lightning strikes.
-Although lightning is the primary focus of the scoping study, the role of static charge cannot be overlooked as a potential contributor.

-Lightning protection technologies fall in to two general categories: traditional and nontraditional.
-Both categories utilize many similar components including electrical conductive cables and grounding systems.
-Only traditional lightning protection systems are recognized by NFPA, and none are able to claim 100% effectiveness at eliminating failure due to lightning strike.

-Most state regulations for oil and gas facilities do not require lightning protection.
+- NFPA 780, Annex N, recommends that fiberglass tanks should not be used in applications where flammable vapors might be present.
+This recommendation is based on the recognition that this use requires "measures above and beyond protection" of metallic tanks, warranting indepth study.
+Notwithstanding this recommendation, Annex N goes on to describe methods to mitigate, but not eliminate, lightning-related damage. - Communications with facility operators indicated there is a belief, by some, that fiberglass tanks are more likely to be struck by lightning and more likely to fail as a result.
+Tank material is one of many factors that might contribute to lightning-related incidents.
+Other potential contributing factors could include the physical properties of the fluid in the tank, absence of lightning protection, improperly installed equipment, and improperly installed or maintained grounding and bonding. - Both fiberglass and steel tanks can accumulate a static charge as a result of normal facility operations or environmental conditions.
+Although lightning is the primary focus of the scoping study, the role of static charge cannot be overlooked as a potential significant contributor to fires and spills at these facilities. - Lightning protection technologies fall in to two general categories: traditional and nontraditional.
+Both categories utilize many similar components including electrically conductive cables and grounding systems.
+Only traditional lightning protection systems are recognized by NFPA, and none are able to claim 100% effectiveness at eliminating failure due to lightning strike. - Most state regulations for oil and gas facilities do not require lightning protection.
 Only Colorado and Ohio require operators to address lightning hazards, but only where facilities are located in urbanized areas.
-In addition, no information was discovered that would indicate that insurance provisions would require lightning protection.

-The EERC identified no information indicating that insurance companies are requiring facility operators to install lightning protection, and in most cases, companies self-insure for first-party property losses.
+In addition, no information was discovered that would indicate that insurance provisions would require lightning protection. - The EERC identified no information indicating that insurance companies are requiring facility operators to install lightning protection, and in most cases, companies self-insure for first-party property losses.